 Dental implants are metal cylinders made of titanium surgically placed in the jawbone where teeth are missing.
 Implants replace the roots of missing teeth and support single crowns, large bridges and dentures.
 State-of-the-art technology makes it possible for these implant-supported replacement teeth to look, feel and function like natural teeth.

 There are many types of dental implants and many ways to use dental implants to achieve your goals of a pleasing smile and good chewing function.
-Visit with one of our Prosthodontists to find out how dental implants can improve your life.
+Visit with one of our Prosthodontists to find out how dental implants and cosmetic dentistry can improve your life.

 By using a series of clear removable aligners, Invisalign straightens your teeth right before your eyes.
 They are virtually invisible, comfortable to wear, and removable so you can eat, drink, brush, and floss as usual.

 Dentures are removable replacements for missing teeth.
 Complete dentures replace all teeth and removable partial dentures replace some teeth.
 By matching each individual’s unique smile and bite, dentures can improve facial appearance and self-confidence.
 Dentures may also improve speech problems caused by missing teeth and will improve chewing.